The IRIS Replication Award

 * The original study by Suzuki & DeKeyser (2017) was first published online in 2015.

-Search and download
+Search and download IRIS

-Click search to see everything in IRIS, and then use filters to narrow down your search
+Click search to see everything in IRIS, and then use filters to narrow down your search.

 For terms you can search for, see the Search Help page.
 Multiple terms separated by a space are automatically treated as term1 OR term2 OR ... searches.